Rule 4.406. Reasons

 Sentence choices that generally require a statement of a reason include:

-(2)Imposing a prison sentence and thereby denying probation;
+(2)Imposing a prison sentence or sentence in county jail under section 1170(h) and thereby denying probation;

 (3)Declining to commit to the Department of Corrections and Rehabilitation, Division of Juvenile Justice an eligible juvenile found amenable for treatment;